Thundercat’s In Yo Girl’s City Tour Brings Whimsical Charm

 Sid Sriram, born Sidarth Sriram, is an up-and-coming artist (in the United States – he’s already garnered fame in India) who blends new age pop and alternative hypno-rock with a foundation of Carnatic Indian classical training.
 Born in India and raised in Fremont, California in the Bay Area, Sid has worked through many versions of himself.
-If you have ever had an identity crisis or … Continue reading Sid Siram Brings Therapeutic Love & Support to NYC [Concert Review]
+If you have ever had an identity crisis or … Continue reading Sid Sriram Brings Therapeutic Love & Support to NYC [Concert Review]

 Album Review: ‘Cracker Island’ by Gorillaz